 From medieval authors Petrus de Crescentiis (1230-1320) a variety called Maiolus was mentioned.
 This later led to the presumption of a relationship or identity between the Lombardian variety Maiolina and Tempranillo.
 According to another hypothesis, a connection between one of Burgundian Cistercian monks on her pilgrimage to Santiago de Compostela (Galicia) Pinot vine and Tempranillo exist.
 Both hypotheses have proven obsolete.
 Because according to done in 2012 by Javier Ibáñez DNA analysis it is a natural one crossing between the two Spanish varieties Albillo Mayor x Benedicto, The variety was crossing partner in the new breed Temparia, From a probably natural crossing with Marufo is the sort Coloraillo emerged.
 It was only in 1988 that the white mutation in the Rioja Baja area became Tempranillo Blanco discovered.

-The name means "the early one" (Spanish temprano = early) and refers to the early maturity.
-It is traditionally raised in the Iberian Peninsula in bush form low above the ground.
+The name means "the early morning" (Spanish temprano = early) and refers to the early maturity.
+In the Iberian Peninsula it is traditionally raised in bush form low above the ground.
 The high-yielding vine possesses particularly thick-skinned berries, is sensitive to wind and drought, prone to real mildew and eutypa dieback, but resistant to Botrytis, It produces colorful, intense fruity red wines with moderate acidity and alcohol content and soft tannins, the diverse aromas of spices, leather, tobacco and strawberries.
 At low yields and Barrique This distinguishes a great aging potential.
 Tempranillo has a similar importance in Spain as Cabernet Sauvignon in France and brings as a blend in many red wines structure on.
-It belongs to the extended circle of the Cépages noble,
+She belongs to the extended circle of the Cépages classy,